Offline Sync

 ).await?;

-// Delete document locally
+// Delete document locally (queued for sync)

-sync_manager.delete_local("users", "user-456").await?;
+sync_manager.delete_document("users", "user-456").await?;

-// List documents with pagination
+// List all documents in a collection

 Querying Local Data

-// Simple query
+// Simple query without bind variables

-let active_users = sync_manager.query_local(
+let active_users = sync_manager.query(

 "FOR u IN users FILTER u.status == 'active' RETURN u",